snh/dockerfiles/ka9q-radio/README.md

         target: /var/run/avahi-daemon/socket
 ```

-The earlier `radiod.conf` example uses the following snippets of config in `station.cfg`, which should be adjusted to suit your setup in combination with adjustments to `radiod.conf`.
+The earlier `radiod.conf` examples use the following snippets of config in `station.cfg`, which should be adjusted to suit your needs in combination with adjustments to `radiod.conf`.

 ```ini
 [sdr]